 The Ugly 5

-I think is the real shame that the Ugly 5 have been given this grouping, not something to be really proud of.
+I think it’s a real shame that the Ugly 5 have been given this grouping, not something to be proud of really.
 However they are the underdogs on the African plains and they have just as an important role as any of the other African animals.
-The members of this most exclusive of clubs are the hyena, wildebeest, vulture, warthog and the marabou stork.
+The members of this most exclusive of clubs are: hyena, wildebeest, vulture, warthog and the marabou stork.
 There are often numerous documentaries about the antics, the migration and the unusual habits of these species so these animals are certainly worth a tick in the book.
-They add to your African experience and wonderful to see!
-How can you call a lovely cute hyena ugly?
+They add to your African experience and are wonderful to see!
+How can you call a comically cute hyena ugly?

-Where to see: These mammals are relatively common throughout southern and eastern Africa although most people will know that one of the best places to see wildebeest is on the Serengeti during the migration.
-Hyena can be often seen in Botswana around the Delta and in the Linyati area where they are attracted to carcasses along with their friends the vulture in the marabou stork.
+Where to see: These mammals are relatively common throughout southern and eastern Africa although most people will know that one of the best places to see wildebeest is in the Serengeti during the migration.
+Hyena can be often seen in Botswana around the Delta and in the Linyati area where they are attracted to carcasses along with their friends the vulture and the marabou stork.